Koromix/tytools/README.md

 ## Build on Linux

-Teensy Tools can be built with GCC or Clang.
+TyTools can be built with GCC or Clang.

 ### Prerequisites